Introduction to How Electricity Works

 Now say you increase the diameter of the hose and all of the tank's fittings.
 This adjustment would also make more water come out of the hose.
 This is like decreasing the resistance in an electrical system, which increases the current flow.

-When you look at a normal incandescent lightbulb, you can see this water analogy in action.
-The filament of a lightbulb is an extremely thin wire.
+When you look at a normal incandescent light bulb, you can see this water analogy in action.
+The filament of a light bulb is an extremely thin wire.
 This thin wire resists the flow of electrons.
 You can calculate the resistance of the wire with the resistance equation.

-Let's say you have a 120-watt lightbulb plugged into a wall socket.
+Let's say you have a 120-watt light bulb plugged into a wall socket.
 The voltage is 120 volts, and a 120-watt bulb has 1 amp flowing through it.
 You can calculate the resistance of the filament by rearranging the equation:

 So the resistance is 120 ohms.
-If it is a 60-watt bulb, the resistance is 240 ohms.

 Beyond these core electrical concepts, there is a practical distinction between the two varieties of current.
 Some current is direct, and some current is alternating -- and this is a very important distinction.

-Direct Current vs. Alternating Current
+Direct Current Versus Alternating Current

 Batteries, fuel cells and solar cells all produce something called direct current (DC).
 The positive and negative terminals of a battery are always, respectively, positive and negative.
 Current always flows in the same direction between those two terminals.